What is reflux?

 Number of prescriptions written for reflux drugs worldwide

-When you visit your GP or primary care provider with symptoms of reflux disease, such as heartburn, regurgitation and difficulty swallowing, you may be recommended to try medication or offered lifestyle advice, such as changing your dietary habits.
+When you visit your GP or primary care provider with symptoms of reflux disease, such as heartburn, regurgitation and difficulty swallowing, you may be recommended to try:

-But if symptoms are persistent, you may be advised to go for tests that aim to confirm or disprove the diagnosis of reflux disease – these are typically invasive diagnostic tests.
+But if symptoms are persistent, you may be advised to go for tests that aim to confirm or disprove the diagnosis of reflux disease.
+Currently these include:

 All expensive, invasive, time consuming and unpleasant for the patient.